sosie-js/peagisub-vs/README.md

 ## News

-Version 1.7 removes aegisub mock that broke builtin aegisub.lua, crashing peagisub with an insufficient error message It warns the user to create the configfile is not yet exist using command peagisub --createconfigfile
+Version 1.7 removes aegisub mock that broke builtin aegisub.lua, crashing peagisub with an insufficient error message It warns the user to create the mandatory configfile if not yet exists using command peagisub --createconfigfile

 With 1.6, dump logging is working and I have been able to track the bug that corrupt the final vsvars.conf giving nil when fetching vapoursynth conf vars.
 An advanced aegiub Mock has been provided in src/aegisub.lua,